Top candlestick patterns traders should know

 Three black crows

 The three black crows are similar to the three white soldiers.
-However, instead of three consecutive bull candles, it’s three consecutive bear candles in a row, signalling a strong possible reversal.
+However, instead of three consecutive bull candles, they are three consecutive bear candles in a row, signalling a strong possible reversal.

-The first candle should close on the previous green or white bull candle range.
-The second bear candle should then close below the bull candles open, and the third bear candle should close below the previous bear candles close.
+The first candle should close within the range of the preceding green or white bullish candle.
+The second bearish candle should then close below the bullish candle’s open, followed by a third bearish candle that closes below the second candle’s close.

-The selling momentum grows with each of the three candles, where each bear candle should have a longer body than the previous candle.
+Selling momentum grows with each of the three candles, and each bear candle should have a longer body than the previous candle.
 This is a strong indication that a market reversal is about to occur.

 Four continuation candlestick patterns

 The following candlestick patterns are continuation patterns.
-These candlestick patterns don’t necessarily indicate a change in the market direction but could help traders identify rest periods instead.
+They don’t necessarily indicate a change in the market direction, but could help traders identify rest periods instead.

 This is when the market is indecisive, which could indicate that the market might continue on the current trend.
 However, that is only sometimes the case because the market can be unpredictable, especially at times of high volatility.